Sim Racing Studio 2.0 Motion Tuning Guide

 There is no set system for gathering Capture Telemetry.
 However, the system above will assist in identifying corrupted/bad telemetry so it can be excluded from the final Max Telemetry setting.

-Here is an image of a telemetry gathering session for DCS for the F/A 18.
-It enables to review data, spot outliers or corrupted data, and provided potential maximum telemetry values averages across all data.
+Here is an image of a telemetry gathering session in iRacing for the Porsche 911 that occurred on Laguna Seca, Limerock, Spa, Donington, and Okayama.
+It allows an easy way to review data, spot outliers or corrupted data, and provided potential maximum telemetry values averages (75%, 90%, and 100%) across all data.
 This is not a process that must be followed or utilized, but an example of one way to collect and analyze telemetry data in Excel.

 Corrupted and Bad Telemetry